-The Sydney and Melbourne Buildings will be illuminated with the work of two Canberra artists during this year’s Enlighten Festival.
+The Sydney and Melbourne Buildings were illuminated with the work of two Canberra artists during this year’s Enlighten Festival.

-The historic buildings that mark the entry to the city centre are being illuminated from February 28 until 9 March.
+The historic buildings that mark the entry to the city centre were illuminated from February 28 until 9 March.

-The buildings will look better than ever with five bold and colourful creations, two each from Jodie Cunningham and George Rose, and one created from the neon shapes from the festival’s 2020 branding.
+The buildings looked better than ever with five bold and colourful creations, two each from Jodie Cunningham and George Rose, and one created from the neon shapes from the festival’s 2020 branding.

-Evening performances and activities will take place around the buildings during this period to help connect the city centre with the festival.
+Evening performances and activities took place around the buildings during this period to help connect the city centre with the festival.

-The Canberra Centre is also getting into the festival spirit with five “mini beast” installations, including a gesture-controlled humming Neon Cuckoo Bee, an enormous proximity-activated Swallowtail Butterfly, and a touch sensor singing Cicada, located throughout the centre from 28 February to 25 March.
+The Canberra Centre also got into the festival spirit with five “mini beast” installations, including a gesture-controlled humming Neon Cuckoo Bee, an enormous proximity-activated Swallowtail Butterfly, and a touch sensor singing Cicada, located throughout the centre from 28 February to 25 March.